 The videophone is designed to be wall mounted onto plasterboard or other masonry at an optimum height of 1.6m.
-It should be fixed with three No 8 pan head screws (not supplied).
+It should be fixed with three No 8 screws (not supplied).
 Use the dimensions shown on the adjacent diagram.
-If the cable is to be fed from the wall cavity then make a hole for this at the same time, the surface cable exit is to the left of the cut-out.
-The top two screws are hidden fixings, so screw in but do not fully tighten.
-Test hang the videophone and adjust the screws as required.

-Now remove the top cover of the videophone, which is secured by a clip at the bottom.
+If the cable is to be feed from the wall cavity then make a hole for this at the same time.
+Fit the top two screws but do not fully tighten.
+Now remove the top cover of the videophone, which is secured by clips at both sides.
+If top or bottom cable entries are required, careful remove the appropriate cutout with side snips taking care not to damage any internal components.
 Hang the videophone on the two screws already fitted allowing the cable (if present) to feed through and the third screw to be inserted at the bottom.
-Tighten the third screw.

-If the silicone rubber buttons fall out, clip them back into the PCB.
+Tighten all three screws screw to be inserted at the bottom.
+Tighten all three screws.
 Before replacing the Front Cover remove the protective film from the display lens and also check that the DipSwitch settings are correct or change as necessary (see Page 22).